Marlon Mack - RB - Indianapolis Colts

 Huddle Up: Cook has exploded for some big fantasy lines this season, but he has also had a couple of duds.
 If you normally depend upon him you'll need to make other plans in Week 7 with his team on a bye.

 Seth Roberts - WR - Oakland Raiders

-Oakland Raiders WR Seth Roberts caught all three of his passes for 35 yards in Week 6 against the Los Angeles Chargers.
+Oakland Raiders WR Seth Roberts posted four catches for 31 yards on six targets in Week 6 against the Seattle Seahawks in London.

 Marshawn Lynch - RB - Oakland Raiders

 Oakland Raiders RB Marshawn Lynch rushed 13 times for 45 yards in Week 6 against the Seattle Seahawks in London and he added three receptions for 14 yards.

 Huddle Up: It wasn't a great performance, but this was a big-time defensive game with very little fantasy standouts.
 You'll need to find another RB3 or flex fantasy option in Week 7 with the Raiders on a bye.

 Oakland Raiders QB Derek Carr completed 23-of-31 passes for just 142 yards, no touchdowns and no interceptions in Week 6 against the Seattle Seahawks.

 Huddle Up: Carr has won just one of his six starts this season in Jon Gruden's NFL return.
 It hasn't been an offensive showcase like many thought it would, and Carr was a fantasy bust this week in London.
 If you normally drive Carr in fantasy you'll need to park him in Week 7 with the team on a bye.